 Cloud-native applications are deployed in containers after they pass the authentication and admission control of the API server.
 However, in accordance with the zero trust principle for application security, monitoring and alerting are required to ensure the security of application runtimes.
 Therefore, ACK is deeply integrated with the alerting and vulnerability detection capabilities of Security Center.
 This allows cluster administrators to monitor application runtimes and raise alerts upon security events.
 Runtime monitoring and alerting are used to prevent the following attacks that are launched against containers:

 - Container escapes and high-risk operations

 Sandboxed-Container is an alternative to the Docker runtime.
-It allows you to run applications in a sandboxed and lightweight virtual machine that has a dedicated kernel.
+Sandboxed-Container allows you to run applications in a sandboxed and lightweight virtual machine that has a dedicated kernel.
 This enhances resource isolation and improves security.

 Sandboxed-Container is suitable in scenarios such as untrusted application isolation, fault isolation, performance isolation, and load isolation among multiple users.
-Sandboxed-Container provides higher security.
-Sandboxed-Container has minor impacts on application performance and offers the same user experience as Docker in terms of logging, monitoring, and elastic scaling.
+Sandboxed-Container provides enhanced security, has minor impacts on application performance, and offers the same user experience as Docker in terms of logging, monitoring, and elastic scaling.
 For more information about Sandboxed-Container, see Sandboxed-Container overview.

 - TEE-based confidential computing

-Container Service for Kubernetes provides trusted execution environment (TEE)-based confidential computing.
-This is a cloud-native and all-in-one solution that uses hardware encryption technologies.
+ACK provides trusted execution environment (TEE)-based confidential computing.
+This is a cloud-native and all-in-one solution that is built on hardware encryption technologies.
 TEE-based confidential computing ensures the security, integrity, and confidentiality of data.
 It also simplifies the development and release of trusted and confidential applications and reduces management costs.
-Therefore, TEE-based confidential computing is suitable for users in the financial industry and government who require high security.
+Therefore, TEE-based confidential computing is suitable for use in the finance industry and public service sectors that require high security.

 Trusted software supply chains